mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 Symmetric Energy Range
   Untick to allow an asymmetric energy range.

+Spectrum
+  Changes the spectrum displayed in the preview plot.

 Plot Current Preview
   Plots the currently selected preview plot in a separate external window